elastisys/compliantkubernetes/docs/user-guide/ci-cd.md

 Compliant Kubernetes does not come with a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) solution.
 Fortunately, it can be easily integrated with your existing CI/CD solution.

 !!!important
-    To help you pass audits, Compliant Kubernetes has put significant thought into how to do proper access control.
-Therefore, CI/CD solutions that require cluster-wide permissions and/or introduce their own notion of access control are highly discourage.
+    Access control is an extremely important topic for passing an audit for compliance with data privacy and data security regulations.
+For example, Swedish patient data law requires all persons to be identified with individual credentials and that logs should capture who did what.
+Therefore, Compliant Kubernetes has put significant thought into how to do proper access control.
+As a consequence, CI/CD solutions that require cluster-wide permissions and/or introduce their own notion of access control are highly discouraged.
 Make sure you thoroughly evaluate your CI/CD solution with your CISO before investing in it.

 Background
 ----------